popova-mariia/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-Nurse provides empty name query.
+Nurse provides wrongly formatted date query.
     * 3a1.
-System informs the Nurse that the appointment date cannot be empty.
+System informs the Nurse that the date format is wrong.
     * 3a2.
-System requests a valid date input.
+System requests a correctly formatted date input.
     * 3a3.
 Nurse provides a new date.
-    * Steps 3a1–3a3 are repeated until a valid name is entered.
+    * Steps 3a1–3a3 are repeated until a valid date is entered.
     * Use case resumes from step 4.

 * 3b.
-Nurse provides invalid name query.
+Nurse provides invalid date query.
     * 3b1.
-System informs the Nurse that the name format is invalid.
+System informs the Nurse that the date entered does not exist.
     * 3b2.
 System requests a valid date input.
     * 3b3.
 Nurse provides a new date.
-    * Steps 3b1–3b3 are repeated until a valid name is entered.
+    * Steps 3b1–3b3 are repeated until a valid date is entered.
     * Use case resumes from step 4.

 * 4a.
 No matching patient records found.
     * 4a1.
 System informs the Nurse that no matching records were found.
-    * 4a2.
-System requests a new search input.
-    * 4a3.
-Nurse provides a new date.
-    * Steps 4a1–4a3 are repeated until a match is found or the search is cancelled.
-    * Use case resumes from step 4 or ends if cancelled.
+    * Use case ends.

 **Use case 5: Find upcoming appointments**